rcapillon/simone_puyo/README.md

 ```

 ## Usage
 For now, look in the scripts folder for usage examples.
-Two different agents, MLP and ResNet, are available.
-Samples
-can be collected in parallel.
+Samples can be collected in parallel.